sanmai/pipeline/README.md

 }, 0);
 ```

-Standard pipeline has a default callback that sums all values.
+The pipeline has a default callback that sums all values.

 ## `$pipeline->toArray()`